 Measure Action Progress Further information Emissions/Concentration data Benefits Negative impacts / Complaints requires all major developments to submit and air quality assessment that will include impacts form their energy strategies.
 Local Plan policy Partial Review Policy Continues to resist biomass combustion and combined heat and power technologies/CCHP which may lead to an increase of emissions and seek to use greater energy efficiency and non-combustion renewable technologies to make carbon savings unless its use will not have a detrimental impact on air quality.
 The Local Plan Partial Review proposed Policy CE1 refers to the London Plan which requires 'zero carbon' homes for major residential development.
 In relation to this the Planning Department together with the Climate Change team has set up a carbon offset fund.
 Developments that cannot meet zero carbon on-site are expected to make a financial contribution to offset the remaining carbon.
 The Climate Change team has identified projects where this money could be spent.
-29.11ca tha Make informed decisions on Policy CE1 also requires BREEAM very good to be achieved for non-residential development of 1,000sq m or more.
-The Local Plan Partial Poviow may be 23 Use the The Local Plan Partial Review (LPPR) is currently at The Local Plan Partial Review may be
+Policy CE1 also requires BREEAM very good to be achieved for non-residential development of 1,000sq m or more.
+29 Use the Make informed decisions on The Local Plan Partial Review (LPPR) is currently at The Local Plan Partial Review may be